 2014 UofT Max Weber Undergraduate Award in Sociology – Awards are given to the students achieving the five top grades in St. George sections of SOC101Y Introduction to Sociology

 I had a relatively late start on many technical skills.
 My first contact with computer programming was when I started my undergraduate degree.
-I have tried my hands on a variety of programming languages over the years, such as C, C++, Java, Scheme/Racket, Haskell, VB.Net, VBA, SQL, Bash (Shell), Rust.
+University of Toronto does have a hacker culture, which I picked up on it gradually.
+As such I have tried my hands on a bunch of programming languages over the years, such as C, C++, Java, Scheme/Racket, Haskell, VB.Net, VBA, SQL, Bash (Shell), Rust.

-Programming Languages Pick the right tool for the job; I'm not man <command>
+Programming Languages Pick the right tool for the job; I'm not -man.

 Machine Learning Libraries Tensorflow, Pytorch, Keras, JAX/Objax, Sci-kit learn